*Post updated 11 April 2017*

 A few years ago, I started my first blog which had absolutely nothing to do with food.
 It was a personal coaching and inspiration blog, where I talked about mindful living, personal development and what I was learning in the various trainings I was participating in at the time – everything from the Law of Attraction, to Heart Intelligence, to the Art of Feminine Presence.
 My blog was called Pursue Your Joy, and I was so on fire and lit up to share my discoveries with the world.
-I also had a few ‘life coaching’ clients and ran some personal growth events locally, mostly co-facilitated with Geoff (who is now my husband of one year – that’s us below!).
+I also had a few ‘life coaching’ clients and ran some personal growth events locally.

 It was a huge change for me.
 Not long before I was waiting tables at a country club on the beach for a couple years.
 Before then, I had graduated college, spent a year abroad in Ireland with my two best friends, and then volunteered for a year with AmeriCorps.
 Life was fun, and I had amazing memories and great times.
 AND… I knew there was something more to it.
 Something more to be discovered.

 I wondered what my next steps were.
 Did I want to go to grad school?
 Did I want to do more volunteering?
 Did I want to work in non profit?
 Did I want to do more traveling?